anCreny/ReindexerMicroservice/README.md

   ```
   Path to file: `root/build/pkg/docker-compose.yml`

-## P.S.
+### P.S.
-1. default values for config variable you can see in both env and yaml examples
+1. Default values for config variable you can see in both env and yaml examples

-2. configs follow the following action pattern:
+2. Configs follow the following action pattern:
   If env variable empty -> check variable from YAML file, if it also empty -> use default value for the variable